eclipse-theia/theia-website/src/docs/user_ai.md

 - **Edit Prompts**: Click "Edit" to open the prompt template editor, where you can customize the agent's prompts (see the section below).
 "Reset" will revert the prompt to its default.
 - **Language Model**: Select which language model the agent sends its requests to.
 Some agents have multiple "purposes," allowing you to select a model for each purpose.
 - **Variables and Functions**: Review the variables and functions used by an agent.
 Global variables are shared across agents, and they are listed in the second tab of the AI Configuration View.
 Agent-specific variables are declared and used exclusively by one agent.

+Many agents are bound to a **model alias** instead of a concrete model ID, which lets you point several agents at the same backing model from one place.
+The IDE ships with the following aliases:

+- `default/universal`: conversational chat, default for the Universal agent and most general-purpose interactions.
+- `default/code`: coding-focused tasks, default for the Coder agent.
+- `default/code-completion`: inline code completion (kept separate so you can pin a smaller, latency-optimized model here).
+- `default/summarize`: chat summarization, used for example when compacting a session.
+- `default/fast`: cheaper or faster models for sub-tasks that do not require deep reasoning, such as exploration, basic tool calling, command lookup, project-info maintenance and chat-session naming.
+It defaults to Claude Haiku 4.5, GPT-5.4 mini and Gemini 3 Flash.

+You can configure which concrete model each alias resolves to in the **Models** tab of the AI Configuration view.
+Any agent that names the alias in its language-model requirements will automatically pick up your selection.

 <img src="../../ai-configuration-view.png" alt="AI Configuration View in the Theia IDE" style="max-width: 800px">